Engineering Discipline Guide

 Design electrical systems

-They develop circuits, control panels, power systems, electronics, and connected electrical technologies.
+They design circuits, wiring systems, control panels, power equipment, electronic devices, sensors, and electrical architectures.

 Support energy infrastructure

-They work on generation, substations, transmission, distribution, protection, and grid-connected systems.
+They work on generation, substations, transmission, distribution, protection systems, renewable energy, and grid-connected equipment.

 Build electronic devices